bigcommerce/dev-docs/docs/stencil-docs/page-builder/widget-ui-schema.md

 ## Array type
 Arrays allow for building collections of elements within the widget.
 Array elements live at the top level of the schema.
 Each element in the array can contain an entire schema internally.

-Elements in the list have settings defined by the array’s schema, which can be built using tabs, sections, and settings.
+Elements in the list have settings defined by the array’s schema, which you can build using tabs, sections, and settings.

 **Array schema example**
 ```json